Umuzi-org/ACN-syllabus/content/projects/understanding-loops/_index.md

 {"name": "hamster", "quantity": 2, "price": 20}
 ```
 Then it means that the person is buying 2 hamsters at a price of R20 each.
 So that's R40 in total.

+Please note that one person can have multiple baskets.
+If you look at the data, you'll see that tshepo@umuzi.org has 4 baskets.
+Two have been delivered, one has been paid for (so he's awaiting delivery) and one is open (so he's setting up his next order).

 ## Write some functionality